Student Voice as Partnership, Not Extraction

 "many are extractive in that they position students as passive sources of data, rather than domain experts"

 Third, the paper highlights approaches that are already moving in this direction.
 Brown and Kimber identify early adopters who place students at the heart of scholarship through co-design, and those who frame students explicitly as partners (often described as Students as Partners, SaP).
-The authors argue this shift supports more authentic, responsive learning and teaching practice because it centres lived experience while also improving how evidence is produced and used.
+The benefit is not symbolic.
+The authors argue this shift supports more authentic, responsive learning and teaching practice because it centres lived experience while improving how evidence is produced and used.

-Finally, the paper implicitly challenges a common institutional reflex: treating feedback as something to "process" and "report" rather than something to build with.
-If student voice is a route to better decisions, then sense-making and action need shared ownership, not just better dashboards.
+Finally, the paper challenges a common institutional reflex: treating feedback as something to "process" and "report" rather than something to build with.
+If student voice is supposed to lead to better decisions, then sense-making and action need shared ownership, not just better dashboards.
+That is the difference between a feedback system that records opinion and one that helps improve practice.

 Practical implications

-For UK universities using student feedback to improve the student experience, the paper points towards five practical design moves:
+For UK universities using student feedback to improve the student experience, the paper points towards five practical design moves that make partnership more concrete:

 • Map where student voice becomes extractive.
-Identify points in your feedback cycle where students provide input but have no visibility or influence on interpretation, prioritisation, or action.
+Identify where students provide input but have no visibility or influence over interpretation, prioritisation, or action, then fix those gaps first.

 • Co-design what you ask, not just how you analyse.
-Work with student reps and underrepresented groups to refine evaluation questions and open-text prompts so they surface what students actually want to change.
+Work with student reps and underrepresented groups to refine evaluation questions and open-text prompts so they surface what students actually want changed, a principle that also matters in student voice in curriculum design.

 • Invite students into interpretation, especially for open text.
 When you run thematic analysis or text analytics, create structured "sense-making" sessions where students can challenge, contextualise, and refine what themes mean.

 • Make action-tracking a shared artefact.
-Treat "you said, we did" updates as an ongoing partnership document, not a marketing output.
-Be specific about what changed, where it changed, and what is still constrained.
+Treat "you said, we did" updates as a working partnership document, not a marketing output.
+Be specific about what changed, where it changed, and what remains constrained.

-• Use analytics to scale listening, then reinvest time in partnership.
-Tools like Student Voice Analytics can help categorise and benchmark comment themes quickly, but the goal is to free capacity for co-design, dialogue, and follow-through.
+• Use analytics to scale listening, then reinvest the saved time in partnership.
+Student Voice Analytics can categorise and benchmark comment themes quickly, freeing teams to spend more time on co-design, dialogue, and follow-through.

 FAQ